anhnguyendepocen/rl-course/readme.md

 If you are a current MSDS student, you are welcome to audit any or all classes without my explicit permission.
 There are two criteria:

-1. You must follow the etiquette policy.
+1. You must follow the [etiquette guidelines](https://github.com/brianspiering/teaching_materials/blob/master/online_class_etiquette_guidelines.md).
 If you do not, you will be asked to leave.
 2. You must be in good standing with Career Services.
 During the summer session, students are required to take only one class so they have more time to focus on their job search.
 If you are on-track with your job search, you can use your extra time to audit my class.
 If you are not on-track with your job search, your time is better spent on getting back on track with your job search than auditing my class.

 If you are not a current MSDS student, you are also welcome to enroll this course.
 Please email for permission [bspiering@usfca.edu](mailto:bspiering@usfca.edu).